Lupron Down-Regulation Ovarian Stimulation Protocol for IVF

 Long protocols - also called "down regulation" or "mid-luteal Lupron" protocols

-- The "long protocol" is the most commonly used IVF protocol in the US
+- The "long protocol" used to be the most commonly used IVF protocol in the US.
+Now the antagonist (Ganirelix) protocols are used more.

-- Lupron starts about 7 days before the next expected period - called "mid-luteal"
+- With this Lupron protocol, the Lupron starts about 7 days before the next expected period - called "mid-luteal"

 - The FSH drug is usually started within the first 2-7 days after the period begins